ably/specification/specifications/chat-features.md

 This section contains an overview of the key types in Chat.
 This is not intended to be prescriptive to implementation and different ecosystems may expose the underlying properties\
 in whichever format is most idiomatic to the platform.

+### RoomOptions {#chat-structs-room-options}

+The RoomOptions struct describes configuration options for a Chat room.
+A property being set to a non-null value means that the feature is enabled.
+Some features have specific configuration.

+      {
+        "presence": {
+          "enter": boolean,
+          "subscribe": boolean,
+        },
+        "typing": {
+          "timeoutMs": number
+        },
+        "reactions": {}, // No properties, but must be non-null to enable feature.
+        "occupancy": {}
+      }

 ### Messages {#chat-structs-message}

       {